ArtSaver: the macOS Screen Saver for Beautiful Pictures ‒

 Below are some more in-depth explanations for some of the options.

-I think, ArtSaver also handles huge image collections, which can be scattered about
+I think, ArtSaver also handles huge (i.e., 100k+) image collections better than Apple's

-because it builds a database of the images and stores it on disk,
+built-in picture screen saver, because it builds a database of the images and stores it on disk,

 How to Review the List of Pictures ArtSaver Has Displayed